Stracotto Recipe (Italian Pot Roast)

-Italian Pot Roast (Stracotto) and Oven-Baked Gorgonzola Polenta is the ultimate Italian comfort food combination your family and friends will love!
-Slowly braised beef in a red wine-infused sauce and an easy, cheesy hands-off polenta combine to create a dish for perfect stress-free entertaining or Sunday family dinner!
+This Stracotto, also known as Italian Pot Roast and oven-baked gorgonzola polenta, is the ultimate Italian comfort food that will delight your family and friends!
+The beef is slowly braised in a rich, red wine sauce, while the cheesy, hands-off polenta makes it a perfect, stress-free dish for entertaining or a cozy Sunday family dinner!

 Why This Recipe is a Keeper!

-Is there anything more comforting in the winter than a slowly braised beef pot roast that practically melts in your mouth?
-When it’s an Italian beef roast (Stracotto di Manzo), it’s even more special!
+Is anything more comforting than a slowly braised beef pot roast that melts in your mouth?
+It’s even more special when it’s Stracotto, an Italian pot roast!

-Despite the time it takes to do a pot roast such as Stracotto in the oven, it’s very easy to prepare and do.
-Most of the time is hands-off, allowing you to do other things.
+Despite the time it takes to prepare and cook a pot roast such as Stracotto in the oven, it’s very easy.
+This Italian pot roast recipe cooks hands-off much of the time, allowing you to do other things.
 Although you can speed up the process with a pressure cooker, the rich, flavorful result you’ll end up with by doing it low and slow in the oven is time well spent.

-I’ve been making this recipe for Italian pot roast (Stracotto) for personal chef clients for almost 23 years, so this roast recipe is tried and true!
+I’ve been making this Italian pot roast (Stracotto) for personal chef clients for almost 23 years, so it’s tried and true!

-- Is make-ahead.
-In fact, it’s often better the next day.
+- Can be made ahead and is often better the next day.

 - Can be adapted to a slow cooker or electric pressure cooker.